planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 >- **Twists:** *Strain, takes another Montage to find out result, Strain Resources, waste medicine or surgical tools.*

 If a Shaken or Broken character opts out of a Recovery Montage, it counts as a Recovery failure.
-A Fallen character may Recover on their own by Checking <span class="smallcaps">Motive</span> vs. the local Travel Difficulty.
+A Fallen character may Recover on their own by Checking MOTIVE vs. the usual Difficulty.

-Do not use Recover to cure an Affliction such as poison or disease.
-Instead, use a Know Check on a medical <span class="smallcaps">Focus</span> to reveal the antidote or cure, if such a thing is available.<span id="_Ref109217679" class="anchor"></span>
+If they rise, they face double Difficulty to treat themselves, as a general rule.
+If treated by others, the Difficulty is of course normal.
+Recovery takes time.
+If the Montage is less than a week, the Guide may disallow Recovery.
+If the character is too debilitated, the best option is to play another character until they are back on their feet.
+Holding up the whole party to heal up one character is a real drag.

 ### Relax